Swilsen/Penetration-Testing-Report/README.md

 All of the vulnerabilities were classified as Medium severity using CVSS v4.0 due to them sharing exploit preconditions.

-# Highlighted Vulnerability - Stored XSS in the 'Guest Name' Field
+# Highlighted Vulnerability - Stored XSS
 The vulnerability is of the type stored cross-site scripting, and is caused by improper input validation and output encoding.

 ### Exploitation